monome/docs/norns/engine-study-2.md

 Now, to have your class definition useable in SuperCollider, recompile the class library via `Language > Recompile Class Library`.

-#### invoke the class
+#### instantiate the class

-When the library recompiles, we should be able to invoke `Moonshine` and its associated methods like any other class in SuperCollider.
+When the library recompiles, we should be able to instantiate the `Moonshine` Class and its associated methods like any other class in SuperCollider.
 To try it out, open a blank SuperCollider file and type + live-execute (`Ctrl-Enter` or `CMD-RETURN` on macOS) the following:

 ```
 // execute this line to start up Moonshine: